Website Mistakes Insurance Agents and Financial Advisors Should Fix

 Ensure website buttons have enough contrast.

-Mistake #9: Weak About Page Fails to Build Trust and Authority
+Mistake #9: About Page Doesn't Build Trust and Authority

 You can find tips on how to write a compelling “about us” page from Printful.